Skip to content

 Administrative Activities: Interns participate in staff meetings, committee meetings, and staff retreats throughout the year.
 CAPS provides time for these and other administrative responsibilities.

 Research/Program Evaluation: Interns spend two (2) to four (4) hours per week on research projects.
 Interns are expected to use this time for the dissertation or doctoral project during fall semester and participate in a CAPS-related research project during spring and summer semesters.
-Projects will be developed in conjunction with the Coordinator of Research and may include working with a senior staff member for an ongoing project, developing a project with fellow interns or working on an independent project.
-Examples of previous intern research includes: examining the efficacy of group therapy for alcohol and drug related issues; evaluation of CAPS programs; client satisfaction survey research; and the development of treatment outcome-oriented research.
+Projects will be developed in conjunction with the Coordinator of Research Services and may include working with a senior staff member for an ongoing project, developing a project with fellow interns or working on an independent project.
+Examples of previous intern research includes examining the efficacy of group therapy for alcohol and drug related issues; evaluation of CAPS programs; client satisfaction survey research; and the development of treatment outcome-oriented research.

 • Additional Training Opportunities